 Although Saturn comes closest to Earth for the year on the same date that it reaches opposition, the ringed comes nowhere as close to Earth as the above diagram might lead you to believe.
 At present, Saturn lies some 10 times the Earth’s distance from the sun, or 9 times the Earth-sun distance from Earth.
 (Astronomers refer to the Earth-sun distance as the astronomical unit.)
 For a realistic depiction of Saturn’s size relative to that of our planet Earth, take a good look at the illustration below.

-Saturn will remain a fixture of the evening sky until October 2016.
-All the while, golden Saturn shines in close vicinity of ruddy Antares, the brightest star in the constellation Scorpius the Scorpion, and to very bright Mars.
+Saturn will remain a fixture of the evening sky until November 2017.
+All the while, golden Saturn shines in close vicinity of ruddy Antares, the brightest star in the constellation Scorpius the Scorpion.

 The inner planets – Mercury and Venus – can never be at opposition, because they orbit the sun inside Earth’s orbit.
 Only the planets that orbit the sun beyond Earth’s orbit – Mars, Jupiter, Saturn, Uranus and Neptune – can ever reach opposition, that is, appear opposite the sun in Earth’s sky.

 All the planets farther from the sun reach opposition every time our swifter-moving planet sweeps between the sun and these superior planets – planets that orbit the sun outside of Earth’s orbit.
 Mars returns to opposition every other year.
 Jupiter’s opposition happens about one month later each year, whereas Saturn’s opposition occurs about two weeks later yearly.
 The farther that a planet resides from the sun, the shorter the period of time between successive oppositions.